 Venture out during the night in search of tapirs, the largest South American land mammal.
 Tapirs, along with other nocturnal animals, can be viewed from behind a blind.

-Marvel at Brazil nut, Ceiba (Kapok), and Ficus trees that grow up to 160 ft (48 m) tall and host their own complex habitats from roots to canopy top.
+Marvel at Brazil nut, Ceiba (Kapok), and Ficus trees that gflex flex-wrap -mx-4 up to 160 ft (48 m) tall and host their own complex habitats from roots to canopy top.

 Manu National Park’s immense biodiversity is not limited to vertebrates.
 In fact, over 1,300 species of butterflies have been spotted here.
 Keep your eyes peeled and your camera in focus for colorful butterfly sightings.
 These bejeweled insects are a wonder to behold.
 Some of the park’s most bewitching species include Brazilian Painted Ladies, Glasswings, and Clouded Yellows.